Benjamin Musaphia: Career

 In 1646, while living in Glückstadt, Holstein, Musaphia was appointed royal physician to the Danish court by Christian IV.

 Around 1648, probably in connection with the death of Christian IV, Musaphia went to Amsterdam and joined the college of rabbis.
-In 1655, he published an extended version of Nathan ben Jehiels Talmudic dictionary Aruk (ca. 1100), titled Musaf he-'Aruk, detailing many Jewish customs.
+In 1655, he published an extended version of Nathan ben Jehiel's Talmudic dictionary Aruk (ca. 1100), titled Musaf he-'Aruk, detailing many Jewish customs.
 The preface states that he had been collecting this information since a young boy.
-Musaphia was also working on a revised version of the Talmud, which was nevertheless never published, and the manuscripts have since been lost.
+Musaphia was also working on a commentary of the Talmud in 1702, which was never published, and the manuscripts have since been lost.

+He is described by Heinrich Graetz as a semi-Spinozist.
+He wrote a letter of homage to Sabbatai Zevi on his declaration of being the messiah.
+He became an enthusiastic advocate of the Sabbatean movement.
+His work was discussed by Jacques Basnage and Menahem Amelander, the latter of whom including the fact that his commentary on the Gemara Yerushalmi had not been published as of 1741.

+He is said to have assisted Spinoza with his return or repentance to Judaism.

+He also researched the ocean tides.

 Personal life and family

-In the mid-1660s, Musaphia was caught up in the Sabbateans movement, which proclaimed that Sabbatai Zevi was the new Messiah.

 His brother Albert Dionis was one of the wealthiest Jews in Hamburg in 1614.

 Musaphia died in 1675, in Amsterdam.